What is Home Insulation? Definition/Types/Materials

 It’s important when talking about insulation to understand how it will impact the conduction – heat transfer – and the convection – airflow – which will play a significant role in your home’s energy efficiency and comfort.

 Air flow into or out of your home is the movement of air through gaps and holes in walls, the attic, crawl space, rim joists, doors, windows, and electrical outlets.
 The air leakage is a major problem in many homes, contributing to energy loss and discomfort.

 There are three major types of insulation used in homes: foam, fiberglass, and cellulose.

 Foam insulation comes in two different forms, which are spray and injection foam.

 - Spray foam is sprayed in an open cavity, like in new construction, attics, crawl spaces and rim joists, in a liquid state.
 The spray foam then expands and fills the cavity.

-- Injection foam is pumped into an existing cavity, like walls and cathedral ceilings, which makes it great for insulating existing homes.
+- Injection foam is pumped into an existing cavity, like walls, which makes it great for insulating existing homes.

 Spray foam can be either open cell or closed cell foam insulation.

 - Open cell spray foam is very light and pliable due to its composition.
 As open cell foam dries, the gas inside the cells escape through openings in the cell’s wall resulting in foam that is light and pliable that shifts as it settles.

 - Closed cell spray foam is a much more dense and heavy structure.
 It creates a dense surface that is more resistant to weathering and temperature change.

 Fiberglass comes in batts and rolls.
 It can be placed in unfinished walls, floors and ceilings.
 Fiberglass insulation is fitted between studs, joists and beams.